 1. Dry skin

-Keep your scalp hydrated by using a moisturising shampoo every time you wash your hair.
+Keep your scalp hydrated by using a moisturizing shampoo every time you wash your hair.

 2. Itching and scratching